Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Experimental Evaluation

 \subsection{Impact of Different DADG Components}

-In this section, we conduct an extended study using PACS dataset with network architecture AlexNet \cite{krizhevsky2012imagenet} to investigate the impact of the two key components (i.e., DAL and Meta-CDV) in our proposed approach DADG.
+In this section, we conduct an extended study using PACS dataset with network architecture AlexNet to investigate the impact of the two key components (i.e., DAL and Meta-CDV) in our proposed approach DADG.
 Specifically, we test the performance in terms of classification accuracy by excluding each component in our approach respectively.
 DADG-DAL only contained the discriminative adversarial learning (DAL) component and trained the classification model conventionally instead of in meta-learning manner.
 While DADG-CDV meant that we removed the DAL component and only updated the classification model parameters in meta-learning manner.

 From the results in Table \ref{tab4}, we can see that DADG-DAL and DADG-CDV consistently perform better than DeepAll, and our full version DADG surpasses both baseline models in average performance and in every target domain cases.
-The results in Table \ref{tab4} shown that: (i) Employing discriminative adversarial learning is able to effectively guide the feature extractor to learn the invariant features among multiple source domains. (ii) Since the only difference between DeepAll and DADG-CDV is the updating manner.
-Thus applying meta-learning based cross domain validation can make the classification model more robust. (iii) The full version DADG consistently performs the best in every single case, which has shown that combining domain invariant representation and robust classifier together helped the model to enhance generalization.
+In the comparison between DADG-DAL and DADG-CDV, the DADG-DAL consistently better than the DADG-CDV.
+The results in Table \ref{tab4} show that: (i) Employing discriminative adversarial learning is able to effectively guide the feature extractor to learn the invariant features among multiple source domains. (ii) Since the only difference between DeepAll and DADG-CDV is the updating manner.
+Thus applying meta-learning based cross domain validation can make the classification model more robust. (iii) The full version DADG consistently performs the best in every single case, which has shown that combining domain invariant representation and robust classifier together helped the model to enhance generalization. (iv) The domain-invariant representation plays a more crucial role rather than the robust classifier.
+Because the invariant representation provides a easier task for the classifier to make decision.